|Kidney disease in your cat|

 End Of Life Issues

-I have an article on dealing with terminally ill pets and the grief that causes.
+I have an article on dealing with terminally ill pets and the grief that will cause.
 You can read it here.

 Dr Bernard Rollin, of the Department of Philosophy at Colorado State University has written an article for veterinarians on this subject.
 He cautions against keeping suffering animals alive too long.
 You can read it here.